It's no longer fair for consumers to bear the large, usurious costs associated with loose regulation.

 We’ll be taking action to make these changes happen over the coming weeks and months, and we need you to be a part of it.
 Pledge to take action with Sharkstoppers here.

 Carl Packman is a member of the Sharkstoppers National Strategy TeamLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.